suparious/suparious.github.io/debian-audio-guide/debian-13-audio-guide.md

 ### ALSA and kernel-level improvements

-ALSA (Advanced Linux Sound Architecture) has been updated to version 1.2.12 in Debian 13, bringing enhanced hardware detection and improved Use Case Manager (UCM) profiles.
-These improvements are particularly relevant for USB audio interfaces, with better handling of **sample rate switching** and multi-channel configurations.

-The kernel-level improvements extend beyond just real-time support.
-The Linux 6.12 kernel includes enhanced USB audio drivers with better support for USB Audio Class 2.0 and emerging USB Audio Class 3.0 devices.
+While specific ALSA version information varies, the kernel-level improvements in Linux 6.12 LTS extend beyond just real-time support.
+The kernel includes enhanced USB audio drivers with better support for USB Audio Class 2.0 and emerging USB Audio Class 3.0 devices.
 Power management has been optimized to prevent audio dropouts during CPU frequency scaling, a common issue in previous versions.

+The kernel's built-in PREEMPT_RT support eliminates the need for specially patched kernels, a game-changer for audio production that has been 20 years in the making.
+This integration means deterministic latency through fully preemptible kernel code, priority inheritance for preventing priority inversion, and high-resolution timers for precise audio timing.

 ### The transformation of PulseAudio's role

 PulseAudio's role has fundamentally changed in Debian 13.
-While still available in the repositories, it's no longer the default audio server for desktop environments.
-GNOME Desktop made the switch to PipeWire, and even traditionally conservative desktop environments like MATE have followed suit during the trixie development cycle.
+While still available in the repositories, it's no longer the default audio server for most desktop environments.
+GNOME Desktop made the switch to PipeWire, though some KDE Plasma 6.3 configurations may still use PulseAudio.
+Users should verify their specific desktop environment's audio configuration.

 For users upgrading from Debian 12, the transition is seamless.
 PipeWire's `pipewire-pulse` provides **full PulseAudio API compatibility**, meaning applications expecting PulseAudio continue to work without modification.
 The practical benefits include lower latency, better resource usage, and unified configuration for all audio subsystems.